ConservationMetrics/gc-scripts-hub/f/connectors/alerts/README.md

 This script fetches change detection alerts and images from a storage bucket on Google Cloud Platform.
 The script transforms the data for SQL compatibility and stores it in a PostgreSQL database.
 Additionally, it saves before-and-after images -- as TIF and JPEG -- to a specified directory.

-Optionally, the script can send a Twilio WhatsApp message with a summary of the latest processed alerts.

 ## GCP API Queries

 Change Detection alerts can be stored in a Google Cloud storage bucket.